rayalan/binary-adages/content/my-best-managers.md

 # Intro

-Claim: 95% of what I've learned about great management comes from two managers and a book[^wander].
+> 95% of what I've learned about great management comes from two managers and a book[^wander].
+> Me, reflecting about my management style

+[^wander]: I don't even remember the book, but it introduced me to [management by wandering around](https://www.mindtools.com/a79izhx/management-by-wandering-around-mbwa). _First, Break All The Rules_ by Don Clifton also deserves a hat tip for articulating many of these ideas.

 I've had plenty of bosses over the years -- some good, a few too busy to pay attention to me, a few not so good[^horror].
 And I've probably read -- or at least skimmed -- dozens of books on leadership.